Comparing Credit Card Offers for Excellent Credit

 Types of credit

-The types of accounts under your name (also referred to as your “credit mix”) gets a smaller amount of weighting in your score.
-FICO and VantageScore give higher scores to consumers who have a diversity of credit, including credit cards, installment loans and mortgages.
-To get your score into excellent rage, you should make sure you have multiple types of credit in your credit history, including a couple of credit cards, a mortgage or an installment loan (e.g., a loan for a car or furniture purchase).
+The types of accounts under your name (also referred to as your "credit mix") get a smaller amount of weighting in your score.
+FICO and VantageScore give higher scores to consumers who have a diversity of credit, including revolving credit, such as credit cards, and installment loans such as mortgages.
+To get your score into excellent range, you should make sure you have multiple types of credit in your credit history.

 Recent credit inquiries